Back To Search Results

 (Click Image to Enlarge)

 Nasal Septal Hematoma.
-This illustration shows a septal hematoma and the perichondrium of the nose.
+This illustration shows a nasal septal hematoma along with the perichondrium of the nose.

 Contributed by S Bhimji, MD